petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Configure the Solr Connector for SolrCloud

-There's only one thing left to do: specify the client type as *CLOUD* in Liferay's Solr connector.
+To support SolrCloud in Liferay, specify the client type as *CLOUD* in Liferay's Solr connector.

 1. From System Settings or your OSGi configuration file, set the *Client Type* to *CLOUD*.